Day Trips From Chicago, IL – Exploring Suburban Park Ridge

 Cream of the Crépe

-The Harp and Fiddle is a contemporary pub with American and Irish comfort food, craft beer, a patio plus live music.
+The Harp & Fiddle is a contemporary pub with American and Irish comfort food, craft beer, a patio plus live music.
 It is open for lunch, dinner and brunch on the weekends.
 110 Main St.

 Original Pancake House: This is the Park Ridge location of the national chain at 106 S. NW Hwy.
 I always enjoy their pancakes and other American breakfast classics in a diner like setting.